top of page

 We have been afforded insights into these differences, often sensory-related but also cognitive, emotional, and physiologically-based, from first-hand reports.

 There are now dozens of books written by autistic individuals, including children.
-They are insightful and essential to learn from for parents and professionals alike.
+They are insightful and essential for parents and professionals alike.

-Mikey Allcock, 16-year old who was non-speaking until age 10
+Mikey Allcock, a 16-year-old who was non-speaking until age 10

 • Not all people with autism experience things the same way.
 They/we are all unique and have our own individual experiences of the world.